All about the Sharjah Heritage Museum

 This concludes our review of the Sharjah Heritage Museum.
 Have you ever visited the museum?
 Let us know about your experience in the comments below.

 To know more about the emirate’s historic past, check out heritage sites and attractions in Sharjah.
 Want to know more about the works of Islamic scholars?
-Take a trip to the Sharjah Museum of Islamic Civilization.
+Take a trip to the Sharjah Museum of Islamic Civilisation.

 Is this your first trip to the emirate?
 To really experience the charms of this emirate, check out our list of things to do in Sharjah.